 There are three concepts of jurisdiction, namely, personal jurisdiction, territorial jurisdiction and subject matter jurisdiction.
 The authority over a person is called personal jurisdiction.
 The location of the person is not important when it comes to personal jurisdiction.
 The authority confined to a bounded place is called territorial jurisdiction.
 The authority over the subject of the questions pertaining to law is called subject matter jurisdiction.

-Jurisdiction is the territory within which the authority granted to deal with legal matters and to direct justice.
+• Jurisdiction is the territory within which the authority is granted to deal with legal matters and to direct justice.

-In the case of personal jurisdiction, Venue is not important.
+• There are three types of jurisdiction as personal, territorial and subject matter.
+In the case of personal jurisdiction, venue is not important.